-Pelin Ayan Musil, Ph.D. is a senior lecturer of political science at Anglo-American University.
-She earned her MA degree in Political Science from CEU (2005, Budapest) and PhD degree in Political Science from Bilkent University (2009, Ankara).
-During her PhD studies, she was awarded with a one-year Fulbright scholarship to study at Georgetown University.
-In 2013, she co-directed a research project titled ‘Public Portrayal of Turkey in Visegrad Countries’ funded by the International Visegrad Fund.
-Currently, she is the principal investigator of two research projects supported by the Czech Science Foundation (GA ČR).
+Pelin Ayan Musil, Ph.D. is a senior lecturer at Anglo-American University and a senior researcher at the Institute of International Relations (IIR) in Prague.
+She earned her MA degree in Political Science from CEU (2005, Budapest) and PhD in Political Science from Bilkent University (2009, Ankara).
+During her PhD studies, she was awarded with a one-year Fulbright scholarship to study at the Department of Government at Georgetown University.

-Democratization, Regime Change, Political Parties and Party Systems, Movements, Qualitative Research, Contemporary Middle East and Turkey
+Democratization, Regime Change, Political Parties and Party Systems, Social Movements, Qualitative Research, Contemporary Turkey

 Publications & Other Activities